Best Firefighter Station Boots

 In terms of protection, its rubber lug outsoles improve traction and keep you on your feet on any surface.
 Likewise, its EVA midsole absorbs shock to cushion your feet against ground impact at the station.
 Not to forget, its shanks provide arch support to minimize foot fatigue.

-The downside is, its thin fabric composition means the shoes aren’t as durable as you’d want them to be.
+The downside is its thin fabric composition means the shoes aren’t as durable as you’d want them to be.

-Rocky Alpha Force Firefighter Station Boots (Best lightweight)
+Rocky Alpha Force Boots (Best lightweight)

 Material: Leather and Nylon